cimesi/janez/content/post/2020-09-29-design-of-tafr2-shell.md

 tags:
   - post
 ---
-A video documentation of how we made the super black-mirror-y looking shell for TAFR2 farming robot.
+A video documentation of how we made the super black-mirror-y looking shell for [TAFR2 farming robot](http://tafr.si/en/).
 The wood was milled in multiple parts and glued together, the plastic was then vacuum formed on top of that.

+{{< youtube fka-c84OhV4 >}}